angeloanan/MPC-DiscordRPC/README.md

 ## How to update

-1. Navigate to the directory where did you cloned / downloaded this project.
+1. Navigate to the directory where did you cloned/downloaded this project and open a terminal window.

 2. Stop the program using: